 Spinach and banana pancakes?
 Yeah, it’s a thing.
 And it’s not as offputting as you may have once thought.
 Mixing raw desserts with water views and offering up an inventive vegetarian and vegan menu that’s attractive to even the staunchest carnivore, Greenhouse Factory Restaurant and Bar can’t be accused of dishing out boring fare.
 There’s even craft beer to twist your fast food-devotee’s arm, if you need to.

 Whether you’re a full-blown chia-pod-loving kid or just want eggs on toast that you can actually digest properly, Marie Anita’s in Burleigh Heads has got your gluten-free back.
-With a background in gluten-free artisanal baking, it’s no suprise you can pick up a loaf of tasty gluten-free bread – how does apricot and walnut loaf sound? – ‘to go’ with your (organic) morning coffee.
+With a background in gluten-free artisanal baking, it’s no surprise you can pick up a loaf of tasty gluten-free bread – how does apricot and walnut loaf sound? – ‘to go’ with your (organic) morning coffee.